Heat gives two-way to UM standout, adds others for summer league. Plus, full summer league schedule

 Heat assistant coach Wayne Ellington will coach the team.

-Louisville guard J’Vonne Hadley: A wing with size at 6-foot-7 and 210 pounds who averaged 11.5 points, and 5.1 rebounds per game while shooting 56.2% from the field and 37 of 84 (44%) on threes as a sixth year senior last season.
+Louisville swingman J’Vonne Hadley: A wing with size at 6-foot-7 and 210 pounds who averaged 11.5 points, and 5.1 rebounds per game while shooting 56.2% from the field and 37 of 84 (44%) on threes as a sixth year senior last season.

 Hadley is also a switchable defender on the other end of the court.
 He was one of Louisville’s four captains last season.
 Hadley signed an Exhibit 10 contract with the Heat, according to DraftExpress.com’s Jon Chepkevich.